Jury pool questioning: upholding laws against pot possession

 Veteran’s Day

 Dad served about 22 months in WWII (he’s not sure of the exact time but he joined near the end of the war).
 He went to New Orleans and FL for training then to the South Pacific, serving on a small boat.
-He said there were 16 crew plus 4 gunners from another boat (no one in his crew could shoot) on a 110 ft boat.
-It needed towed a lot because it couldn’t hold enough fuel.
-They went out to sea to support the bombers – circling in the water, waiting for the pilots to bail out.
-None did.
-When the runs were finished, they were towed back to port.

 He spent his time in the service circling in the ocean, waiting to rescue pilots in a boat that couldn’t hold enough gas to go anywhere….

 I wish I knew more of his war stories.
-The only one he really talked about was being within 50 miles of australia and never going to shore there.
+The only one he really talked about was being within 50 miles of Australia and never going to shore there.
 He always wanted to go back, but after he retired, he always had excuses about why they couldn’t go.

 Oh, and he talked about the endless meals of spam.